jrrohrer/yarn-stasher-rails/NOTES.md

       - This is where info from scope methods will be displayed
     - added scope method for finding the project with the most comments
     - created scope method for finding the project with the most comments

+  6/2
+    - displayed data returned from Project scope methods on users#index page
+    - created scope method for finding the user with the most comments
+    - displayed data returned from User scope method on users#index page

 Next time:
-  - scope methods:
-      -most active user (user with the most projects or user with the most comments)
   - validations: before actions etc so that only people who own a thing can change it
   - OmniAuth with google?
 Or Facebook/Insta?
 Ravelry has OAuth now?
   - What do I want to see on a user's profile page?